akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 As of today, we consider a **complete** table, as soon as **1 cell is filled**.
 Stay tuned, we should improve it soon.

+# Use a table attribute in your product edit form

 >
 - idem via l'API (format en sortie : JSON)